A Structural Criterion for the Applicability of Algebraic Phase Theory: Introduction

-The purpose of this paper is to show that this asymmetry is intrinsic.
-Algebraic Phase Theory carries an implicit structural filter: domains either satisfy it, in which case phase theoretic structure is forced, or they violate it, in which case any attempted application of APT is necessarily artificial.
-The selectivity of the theory is therefore not a limitation.
-It is its defining feature.
+The purpose of this paper is to show that this asymmetry is structural rather than accidental.
+Algebraic Phase Theory carries an implicit structural filter: some domains satisfy the compatibility conditions required for finite-depth phase organisation, while others fail to satisfy one or more of these conditions.
+The selectivity of the theory is therefore not merely a limitation of the framework, but an intrinsic aspect of its structural scope.

-We make this filter explicit by formulating a necessary and sufficient structural criterion characterising precisely when a nondegenerate APT structure can exist.
+We make this filter explicit by formulating a structural criterion characterising when a nondegenerate finite-depth APT structure can arise.
 The criterion isolates three features: the presence of nondegenerate phase duality, compatibility of admissible dynamics with phase interaction, and finite or terminating defect propagation.
-These conditions are jointly necessary and sufficient.
-When they are satisfied, phase theoretic rigidity is unavoidable; when any one fails, no meaningful phase structure can persist.
+Within the framework considered here, these conditions are jointly necessary and sufficient.
+When they are satisfied, the resulting phase structure exhibits strong rigidity properties; when one of the conditions fails, the associated domain falls outside the intended finite-depth APT setting.
 The formulation is deliberately agnostic to analytic realisation and applies equally to algebraic domains whose interaction data satisfy the same structural constraints.

-As a consequence, a range of phenomena often regarded as exceptional or miraculous (including Fourier diagonalisation, rigidity of stabiliser codes, Bethe type exact solvability, and uniqueness of canonical representations) are revealed to be structural necessities rather than contingent constructions \cite{Weil1964SurCertains,Howe1979Heisenberg,Gowers2001Fourier,GreenTao2008Inverse}.
-Conversely, the failure of APT in generic nonlinear, chaotic, or metric dependent settings is shown to be necessary rather than accidental.
+As a consequence, a range of phenomena often regarded as exceptional or highly specialised (including Fourier diagonalisation, rigidity of stabiliser codes, Bethe-type exact solvability, and uniqueness phenomena associated with certain canonical representations) can be interpreted as natural manifestations of the same underlying structural constraints \cite{Weil1964SurCertains,Howe1979Heisenberg,Gowers2001Fourier,GreenTao2008Inverse}.
+Conversely, generic nonlinear, chaotic, or metric-dependent settings typically fail to satisfy the compatibility conditions required by the finite-depth APT framework.

-This work positions Algebraic Phase Theory not as a universal modelling framework, but as a theory of structural inevitability.
-It clarifies both the scope and the limits of the APT programme, providing a principled criterion for applicability and preventing misapplication beyond the theory's natural domain.
+This work positions Algebraic Phase Theory not as a universal modelling framework, but as a structural framework for analysing rigidity, defect propagation, and phase organisation in domains satisfying the applicability criterion.
+It clarifies both the scope and the limitations of the APT programme, providing a principled criterion for applicability while helping distinguish domains naturally compatible with finite-depth phase-theoretic structure from those lying outside its intended scope.